Turn Loose the Swans

 A sombre epilogue.

 No guitars.
-Mournful and prayer-like.
+Mournful.
+Prayer-like.
 Where The Crown of Sympathy pleads, Black God feels like final resignation.

 It closes the album quietly but ambitiously, bringing it full circle.

-Aaron Stainthorpe’s vocals alternate between cavernous growls and fragile, almost wounded clean passages, which feel more intoned than actually sung, which was vaguely shocking at the time.
+Aaron Stainthorpe’s vocals alternate between cavernous growls and fragile, almost wounded clean passages, which was vaguely shocking at the time.
 To use clean vocals in death metal was just not done.
 The recording does not smooth the edges.
 When he shifts registers, you feel it.
 There is vulnerability in the clean vocals that a modern hyper-polished production might sand away.
-Some of it feels like a sermon.

-A lot of bands adopt gothic aesthetics, but few really inhabit them.
+A lot of bands adopt gothic aesthetics.
+Few inhabit them.

 The chord structures here often feel modal, leaning into tonalities that evoke something pre-modern.
 The pacing is processional.
 The violin lines feel almost liturgical at times.
 There’s a medieval solemnity that runs through the entire album, not as pastiche but as instinct.

-It feels like stone corridors, damp air, candle smoke, black fabric absorbing light, feasts, and stories.
+It feels like stone corridors, damp air, candle smoke, black fabric absorbing light.

 It doesn’t feel theatrical, it feels lived in.

 The CD, the tape, and the LP each had different artwork variations to make each feel distinct.
 Of course I collected them all.
-Aaron has subsequently said that it wasn’t a cynical marketing ploy to sell more records, more a way of being a bit unique in the landscape.
-The album was more than music; it was object, artefact, and a physical extension of mood.
+It felt necessary.
+Aaron has subsequently told me that it wasn’t a cynical marketing ploy to sell more records, more a way of being a bit unique in the landscape.
+The album was more than music; it was object, artefact, physical extension of mood.

 Holding the tape felt different to holding the CD.
 The LP artwork had scale.
 Dave McKean has always been one of my favourite artists and it was he who had done the artwork for the first couple of MDB releases.
 Aaron obviously took cues from his style and produced all the artwork and photography for TLTS himself.